 At the same time, if you’ve done competitive sports, you know how stressful endurance and sprint efforts can be cardio-respiratorily.
 Being able to live normally while having asthma is a very fortunate thing.
 Being able to practice sports at pace while having asthma is very, very fortunate.
-But, to leave everyone else behind on a three-week cycling race, climbing mountains with the world’s best athletes *who don’t have asthma*, and leave them in the dust: How is this possible that not one of the non-asthmatic riders can follow the asthmatic sufferer?
+But, to leave everyone else behind on a three-week cycling race, climbing mountains with the world’s best athletes *who don’t have asthma*, and leave them in the dust.
+Seriously?
+How is this possible that not one non-asthmatic rider in the world can follow the asthmatic sufferer?

 Why would an athlete take salbutamol if they do not have asthma?